numbats/learnr/chapters/chapter5.md

 tidyverse.
 In this chapter, we focuses on two packages: **tidyr** and **dplyr**.

-**dplyr** is used for grammar of data manipulation. **tidyr** helps you to create tidy data or data where each variable is in a column, each observation is a row and each value is a cell.
+**dplyr** makes manipulating data easy. **tidyr** helps you to create "tidy data" (data where each variable is in a column, each observation is a row and each value is a cell).
+It helps with adding, renaming, and removing columns, computing new variables, joining data sets together and summarising your data.
 You can use them to solve the most common data manipulation challenges.

 You can install the core tidyverse packages with:
 `install.packages("tidyverse")`